Do you coach women, or do you only coach men?

 Is everything I say during the session is confidential?

 As a general rule, yes, everything you say will stay between us.
 However, by law, I am obligated to disclose if, for example, you present an imminent risk of harm to yourself or others.
-Within the contract, that you will be sent to sign before the commencement of our first session, there is a section that includes the legal limitations of confidentiality.

 Can you coach multiple people at the same time?